 This article will outline some of the advantages of establishing a branch of a foreign company in Argentina.

-What Is a Branch Office?
+Argentina – What Is a Branch Office in a Foreign Country?

 A branch office is very simple to define but may be more difficult to understand.
 It is simply any affiliated location to a company or business entity, that is not the head office, meaning that it is the head office that carries all legal responsibility.
 Despite being exempt from legal responsibility, a branch must have its own capital, its own legal representative and its own legal address and list of shareholders.